vlasky/pdf-reader-mcp/README.md

 <!-- Add other badges like License, Build Status if applicable -->

-**Empower your AI agents (like Cline/Claude) with the ability to read and extract information from PDF files within your project.**
+**Empower your AI agents (like Cline/Claude) with the ability to read and extract information from PDF files within your project, using a single, flexible tool.**

 This Node.js server implements the
-[Model Context Protocol (MCP)](https://docs.modelcontextprotocol.com/) to provide tools for interacting with PDF documents located within a defined project root directory.
+[Model Context Protocol (MCP)](https://docs.modelcontextprotocol.com/) to provide a consolidated `read_pdf` tool for interacting with PDF documents (local or URL) located within a defined project root directory.

 ---

 ## ⭐ Why Use This Server?

 - **🛡️ Secure Project Root Focus:**
-  - All operations are **strictly confined to the project root directory** (determined by the server's launch context), preventing unauthorized access to other parts of the filesystem.
+  - All local file operations are **strictly confined to the project root directory** (determined by the server's launch context), preventing unauthorized access.
-  - Uses **relative paths** from the project root. **Important:** The server determines its project root from its own Current Working Directory (`cwd`) at launch.
+  - Uses **relative paths** for local files. **Important:** The server determines its project root from its own Current Working Directory (`cwd`) at launch.
 The process starting the server (e.g., your MCP host) **must** set the `cwd` to your intended project directory.
+- **🌐 URL Support:** Can directly process PDFs from public URLs.
 - **⚡ Efficient PDF Processing:**
   - Leverages the `pdf-parse` library for extracting text, metadata, and page information.
-  - Provides specific tools for common PDF reading tasks.
+- **🔧 Flexible & Consolidated Tool:**
+  - A single `read_pdf` tool handles various extraction needs via parameters, simplifying agent interaction.
 - **🚀 Easy Integration:** Get started quickly using `npx` with minimal configuration.
 - **🐳 Containerized Option:** Also available as a Docker image for consistent